Grevillea elongata

-Grevillea elongata is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
+Grevillea elongata, also known as Ironstone grevillea, is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with divided leaves with sharply-pointed linear lobes, and conical or cylindrical groups of white flowers.

 Description

 Grevillea elongata is a shrub that typically grows to a height of 1.5–2 m with more or less glabrous branchlets.
 The leaves are 25–50 mm long with three linear, sharply-pointed lobes 5–30 mm long and about 0.8 mm wide, the lobes often further divided.
 The flowers are arranged in conical to cylindrical groups on a hairy rachis, each flower on a pedicel 2.2–3.2 mm long with bracts 2.8–3.4 mm long at the base.
 The flowers are white, the pistil 3.5–4.5 mm long.
 Flowering occurs from October to December and the fruit is an oblong follicle about 8 mm long.